-During a very candid review years ago, my boss at the time made a surprising comment to me.
+During a very candid review years ago, my boss at the time (the CEO of the company) made a surprising comment to me.
 He said, “Good ideas can be like diamonds – drop them once in a while and they have a lot of value.
 But, sprinkle the everywhere you go and they just become a bunch of shiny rocks.”
 This was not the type of feedback that I was expecting, but it turned out to be both insightful and very valuable.

-For a long time I have held the belief that there are four types of people at any company: People who want to make things better; People who are interested in improvement, but only in a supporting role; People who are mainly interested in themselves (they can do great things, but often at the expense of others); and People that that are just there and don’t care much about anything.
-This opinion is based on a working and consultant and many companies for several decades.
+For a long time I have held the belief that there are four types of people at any company: 1) People who want to make things better; 2) People who are interested in improvement, but only in a supporting role; 3) People who are mainly interested in themselves (they can do great things, but often at the expense of others); and 4) People that that are just there and don’t care much about anything.
+This opinion is based on a working and consulting at many companies over a few decades.

-A recent Gallup Poll states that Worldwide, only 13% of Employees are “engaged at work” (the rest are “not engaged” or “actively disengaged”).
+A recent Gallup Poll stated Worldwide only 13% of Employees are “engaged at work” (the rest are “not engaged” or “actively disengaged”).
 This is a sad reflection of employees and work environments if it is true.
-Since it is a worldwide survey it is hopefully was highly skewed and not indicative of what is typical.
-So, not quite aligned with my thinking, but interesting nonetheless.
+Since it is a worldwide survey it may be highly skewed by region or industry, and therefore not indicative of what is typical across the board.
+Those results were not completely aligned with my thinking, but was interesting nonetheless.

 What are the morals of this story?

-Second, doing what you believe to be the right thing isn’t necessarily the best or right way.
-You need to be sensitive of the big picture and test whether or your input is being viewed as constructive.
+Second, doing what you believe to be the right thing isn’t necessarily the best or right way to approach something.
+Being sensitive of the big picture and testing whether or your input is being viewed as constructive was a big lesson learned for me.
 If you are not being effective then consider that your execution could be flawed.
 Self-awareness is very important.

-And third, use your own examples as stories to help others understand problems in a non-threatening way to help them become more effective (and then challenge them to do so).
-And, if someone else has good ideas, help support them and collaborate.
-In the end it should be more about growth and achievement than who gets the most credit.
+And third, use your own examples as stories to help others understand potential solutions to problems in a non-threatening way.
+Let them make the connection to their own problems, thereby helping them become more effective and allowing them to save face.
+It is not a competition.
+And, if someone else has good ideas, help support them through collaboration.
+In the end it should be more about effectiveness, growth, and achievement of business goals than who gets the most credit.

 Business Intelligence (BI) systems can be very powerful, but only when they are embraced as a catalyst for change.
 What you often find in practice is that the systems are not actively used, or do not track the “right” metrics (i.e., those that provide insight into something important that you have the ability to adjust and impact the results), or provide the right information – only too late to make a difference.